DTW - SYD

 • If you're traveling from Detroit to Sydney with your furry friend, you'll prioritize reserving your flight ticket with Delta or Air Canada.
 These two airlines' pet-friendly policies allow you to travel with your smaller caged pet under your seat, while larger pets travel as cargo in a pressure and temperature-controlled cargo hold.

-Reviews of the top 4 airlines serving from Detroit to Sydney
+Reviews of the top 4 airlines flying from Detroit to Sydney

 See real verified KAYAK customer reviews for airlines flying from Detroit to Sydney.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.